 Anabolic Cooking and Metabolic Cooking – I put these two products together because they both come from author Dave Ruel – and because both are absolutely fantastic.
 Both feature over 250 healthy recipes; my wife and I cook with their recommendations extensively.
 Anabolic Cooking is more geared toward those looking to put on weight, whereas Metabolic Cooking is geared toward those looking to burn fat.
 In reality, though, as long as you take care of portion control, either book could be used for either objective.
 I did a thorough review (with pictures) of Metabolic Cooking here.

-Show and Go: High Performance Training to Look, Feel, and Move Better – This is my most recent product release and constitutes a good look into my training philosophy and overall program structure.
-Featuring 2x/week, 3x/week, and 4x/week training option – each with four months of programming – Show and Go also includes a 175-video exercise database.
+The High Performance Handbook – This constitutes a good look into my training philosophy and overall program structure.
+Featuring 2x/week, 3x/week, and 4x/week training option – each with four months of programming – The High Performance Handbook also includes a 200+ video exercise database.
 Customers have used it to gain muscle, lose fat, get strong, and improve athleticism; it’s that versatile.

-Maximum Strength – The 16-week program isn’t quite as versatile as Show and Go, but it does have a little bit of everything I do all rolled into one.
+Show and Go – This 16-week program isn’t quite as up-to-date as Show and Go, but it does have a little bit of everything I do all rolled into one, and as a slightly older product, it's priced a bit lower.
 It includes everything from foam rolling, to mobility, to lifting heavy stuff, to deloading, to energy systems recommendations.
 The results reported by those who have done the 16-week program have been excellent.
-Show and Go makes an excellent “sequel” to Maximum Strength, too.

 The Art of the Deload - I wrote this brief e-book because I feel that a lot of people fail to appreciate the importance of incorporating downtime, or planned regeneration periods, into their training programs.
 At $12.99, you can’t go wrong.

 Muscle Building Products